A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-4.2.
-Use async void only for event handlers
+4.2. async void Only for Event Handlers

-As a rule, avoid async void outside event handlers.
+The basic rule is to avoid async void outside event handlers.

-- the caller cannot await it
+- The caller cannot await it

-- completion cannot be tracked
+- Completion cannot be waited on

-- exception handling becomes harder
+- Exception handling becomes difficult

 private async void SaveButton_Click(object? sender, EventArgs e)